How to Manage Hard Disk with Command in Windows 10?

 The Diskpart shrink command has shrunk 19 GB from the Volume 3 successfully.

-Finally, I hope this article helps you manage hard disk using command line easy.
+Finally, I hope this article helps you manage the hard disk using the command line easy.
 If you have any issue with disk management or DiskPart commands, please comment us.